plutov/packagemain/14-go-modules-docker/README.md

 ## Cache go modules

 As you can see `go build` downloads our dependency.
 But what is not good here is that it will do it every time we build an image.
-Let's change something in main.go fiel and run build again.
+And imagine if your project have a lot of dependencies, it will slow down your build process.
+Let's change something in main.go file and run build again.

-To fix this we can use `go mod download` which will doenload dependencies first.
-But we should re-run it if our go.mod / go.sum fiels have been changed.
+To fix this we can use `go mod download` which will download dependencies first.
+But we should re-run it if our go.mod / go.sum files have been changed.

 ```
-FROM golang as builder
+FROM golang

 ENV GO111MODULE=on